 The women in Montgomery have decided to offer a regular time for calling in to personally share their joys and their struggles as a way of encouraging each another in the daily walk of faith.
 The Lydians will be together on the 2nd and 4th Wednesdays of each month at 6:30 p.m.
 (Central Time).
 The number to call is 1-712-770-4700 and the code is 112165 #.
-Please plan to call for the next gathering on August 9th.
+Please plan to call for the next gatherings in January.
 And, pray for God’s direction and blessings on this heartfelt desire to give hope and strength to the scattered wives, mothers, and other women in the Church!

 Please include the new men and boys telephone outreach called “Sons of God” in your prayers.
 If God will use His servants to turn the families in the church back to His way, then it will require strong and Godly leadership from the men in this generation and beyond.
-The next meeting is planned for August 2nd.
-The meetings are at 6:30 p.m. in the central time zone.
+The next meetings are planned for January.
+The meetings are at 6:30 p.m. in the central time zone on the 1st and 3rd Wednesdays of the month.
 The number to call is 1-712-770-4700 and the code is 112165 #.
 More information about this effort to prepare and support our men as priests and kings in their families is included on the “Schedule” page.

 OUR DAILY BREAD

-Note: Presenters should plan to record their message after 9:00 p.m. on the night before their scheduled day or in the morning of that day.
+Note: Presenters should plan to record their message after 9:00 p.m. on the night before their scheduled day.